Profile

 1982 Vocalist Carol Leigh's first visit to Japan.
 She appeared at "Michigan Jazz Cruise" on the Lake Biwa.

-Kobe Jazz Street.
-Since then, the Rascals have continued to appear at this festival every year.
+First Kobe Jazz Street.
+The Rascals continued to appear at this festival until 2010.

 1984 Appeared at the New Orleans Jazz and Heritage Festival.